Maginfyx/PyRblx/README.md

 Support is available in our [Discord Support Server][discord].

+# Important
+Python Roblox API Wrapper (PyRblx)'s maintenance is currently on hold, due to the pyrblx PyPI package not being available to us.
+[Learn more here.][pyrblxdispute]

 # About
 PyRblx, or PRxAW, is an asynchronous wrapper for the Roblox Web API and the Roblox Developer Forum API.

 # Configuration
-We are currently trying to take the "pyrblx" project on the Python Package Index (PyPI).
-Till then, the pip command does not work.
-[Learn more here.][pyrblxdispute]

 You may install PyRblx by using pip in your terminal: `pip install pyrblx`

 [discord]: https://discord.gg/TCdgDSG9CQ